Parcothsai/python_linkedin/README.md

 ## Usage of Python Script :

+### Add credentials to parametre.py

+Check parametre.py file to put your linkedin's credential & to put keywords on url

+### The script
 This script allow 2 webdriver : Chrome and Firefox

 To use correctly  growth.py, make this command :